-- ensure safe and effective care for each pupil - promote each child's physical, spiritual, moral and emotional development - protect all children from maltreatment - prevent impairment of a child's health or development - promote health, development and well-being - enable all children to have the best life chances possible - · always act in the best interests of the child
+- ensure safe and effective care for each pupil - promote each child's physical, spiritual, moral and emotional development - protect all children from maltreatment - prevent impairment of a child's mental and physical health or development - · promote health, development and well-being - always act in the best interests of the child - ensure that children grow up in circumstances consistent with the provision of safe and effective care - take action to enable all children to have the best outcomes.

-There is of evidence to support that 'children with better emotional and physical well-being make more progress' (The impact of pupil behaviour and well-being in educational outcomes, DFE 2012)
+There is of evidence to support that, 'children with better emotional and physical well-being make more progress' (See the document: 'The impact of pupil behaviour and well-being in educational outcomes' DFE 2012)

-3. Risks:
+3. Risks including extra-familial harms:

 We believe that successful safeguarding is about managing risk effectively and protecting children from harm / significant harm and abuse.
-Harm and abuse falls in to four categories:
+Harm and abuse fall in to four categories: